fssa-batch3/meena.subramanian__web_project/README.md

         *  If you want check the product means go to the cart page.
         * The product/item is added to the user's cart.

-VIEW PRODUCTS/ITEMS IN THE CART : ( COMPLETD )
+VIEW PRODUCTS/ITEMS IN THE CART : ( COMPLETED )
 * Scenario 1: Successfully view products/items in cart
     * Steps :
         1. Login as a buyer.